Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon

-\begin{Remark}[\textbf{Stabilizability of $(A^\star,B^\star)$ and dependence on $T$}] Since the LQ-RL problem \eqref{LQ}-\eqref{dynamics} is over the horizon $[0,T]$ with a fixed $T<\infty$, in general one does not need additional conditions on $(A^\star,B^\star)$ for the well-definedness of \eqref{LQ}-\eqref{dynamics}.
-If $T=\infty$, then some stabilizability/controllability conditions of $(A^\star,B^\star)$ may be required for \eqref{LQ}-\eqref{dynamics} to have a well-defined solution (see e.g., \cite{dean2019sample,certainty_ben}).
-For $T<\infty$, the regrets of learning algorithms for \eqref{LQ}-\eqref{dynamics} in general depend exponentially on the time horizon $T$ (e.g., the constants $C_0,C'$ in Theorem \ref{thm:regret_continuous}), as the moments of the optimal state process $X^{\theta^\star}$ and control process $U^{\theta^\star}$ may grow exponentially with respect to $T$.
-Quantifying the precise dependence of the regret bounds on $T$ involves deriving precise \textit{a-priori} bounds of solutions to \eqref{riccati2} and estimating the norm $\|(\mathbb{E}[\int_0^T Z^{\theta^\star}_t (Z^{\theta^\star}_t)^\top\, \d t])^{-1}\|_2$ in terms of $(A^\star,B^\star,Q,T)$, which is left for future research.
+\begin{Remark}[\textbf{Stabilizability of $(A^\star,B^\star)$ and dependence on $T$}] Since the LQ-RL problem \eqref{LQ}-\eqref{dynamics} is over the time horizon $[0,T]$ with a fixed $T<\infty$, in general one does not need additional conditions on $(A^\star,B^\star)$ for the well-definedness of \eqref{LQ}-\eqref{dynamics}.
+If $T=\infty$, then some stabilizability/controllability conditions of $(A^\star,B^\star)$ may be required for \eqref{LQ}-\eqref{dynamics} to ensure a well-defined solution (see e.g., \cite{dean2019sample}). { Under these conditions, different algorithms have been shown to achieve sub-linear regret with respect to the number of decision steps (see e.g., \cite{certainty_ben,cohen2019learning}), and even logarithmic regrets provided that further identifiability assumptions are satisfied (see e.g., \cite{kazem2018adaptive,faradonbeh2020input,cassel2020logarithmic,lale2020logarithmic}); see Section \ref{sec:discrete_time_rl} for more details.} For $T<\infty$, the regrets of learning algorithms for \eqref{LQ}-\eqref{dynamics} in general depend exponentially on the time horizon $T$ (e.g., the constants $C_0,C'$ in Theorem \ref{thm:regret_continuous}), as the moments of the optimal state process $X^{\theta^\star}$ and control process $U^{\theta^\star}$ may grow exponentially with respect to $T$.
+It would be interesting to quantify the precise dependence of the regret bounds on $T$.
+This would entail deriving precise \textit{a priori} bounds of solutions to \eqref{riccati2} and estimating the norm $\|(\mathbb{E}[\int_0^T Z^{\theta^\star}_t (Z^{\theta^\star}_t)^\top\, \d t])^{-1}\|_2$ in terms of $(A^\star,B^\star,Q,T)$, and is left for future research.

 \end{Remark}

 We are now ready to state the main result of this section, which shows that the regret of Algorithm \ref{alg:conts_ls} grows logarithmically with respect to the number of episodes.